SumeetKul/rts2-client/README.md

 ============================================================================

-For Humans operating the telescope:
+For Humans:

 Please refer to the client-code information manual present in this repository.
 Follow all the steps carefully, and get ready to play!

 Update one.1 ends.
+Expect a lot of changes here.
 See you soon!